titolins/homelab/README.md

 - Now we should be all set to run ansible :)

 ## Manual steps (k3s)
-- Install and configure cilium
+- Install and configure cilium to use BGP
 ```bash
 cilium install
 cilium status --wait # wait for cilium to be ready